kbarszczak/Frame_booster/README.md

 python src/frame_generator.py -s 'test.mp4' -m 'FBNet.h5' -t 'C:/Users/kamil/test' -c 2 -vn 'test_result_2x' -md fast -e avi
 ```

-2. **To train** your own net one may use the 'src/model_v1/model.py' with the switches:
+2. **To train** your own net one may use the 'train.py' script either from src/tensorflow or src/pytorch directory with the switches:
 - -tr the path to the training .tfrecords file
 - -trc the amount of training data
 - -ts the path to the testing .tfrecords file